wenubey/CountriesApp/README.md

 ![](screenshots/2.png)

-To clone the repository using HTTPS, under "HTTPS", click .
+To clone the repository using HTTPS, under "HTTPS".

-To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH.

-To clone a repository using GitHub CLI, click GitHub CLI, then click .
+To clone a repository using GitHub CLI, click GitHub CLI.

 4. Open Git Bash.

-5. Change the current working directory to the location where you want the cloned directory.
+5. Change the current working directory to the location where you want the directory to be cloned.

 6. Type git clone, and then paste the URL you copied earlier.